-The most obvious solution is correct the downward slope of your yard.
-This can be done by erecting a retaining wall and backfilling the yard with dirt to create a significant alteration of the backward sloping.
+The most obvious solution is to correct the downward slope of your yard.
+You can do this by erecting a retaining wall and backfilling the yard with dirt to create a significant alteration of the backward sloping.
 If this isn't feasible, you can add a few feng shui elements to assist in correcting this problem area.

 If your home doesn't have a dramatically dangerous backward sloping that would suggest you need to move but a gradual one that doesn't currently present water problems when it rains, then you can benefit most by adding a few feng shui remedy elements to your home and back yard.

-- Place a large rock or boulder at the point where your yard begins to slope to create the illusion of a mountain supporting your backyard.
-A bowl-shaped rock is considered to be an imagery of a rice bowl which symbolizes wealth and abundance.
+Place a large rock or boulder at the point where your yard begins to slope to create the illusion of a mountain supporting your backyard.
+A bowl-shaped rock is considered an imagery of a rice bowl which symbolizes wealth and abundance.

 The ideal feng shui backyard should be slightly higher than the front yard, but not so much that there's a danger of water running back into the home.
 You need to be sure there is proper drainage so the rainwater won't flow directly into the house.
 With the backyard land slightly higher than the front you can be sure the chi energy will flow easily in and around your home without any obstructions to slow or rob the house and you of positive chi energy.